 KTM 890 Duke does 0-60 mph in 3.11 seconds

-In terms of outright acceleration from KTM’s, we’ve learnt to expect impressive numbers that better what we would expect from the on-paper specs.
+In terms of outright acceleration from KTM’s, we’ve learnt to expect impressive numbers that are better than what we would expect from the on-paper specs would suggest.

 Get it right and the KTM 890 Duke can fire from 0-60 mph in only 3.11 seconds and 0-100 km/h in 3.30 seconds.

 For that perfect launch, you’ll really have to put as much weight over the bars, as anything less and it’ll wheelie a little too much, despite the great fuelling and clutch.